 AB 2115: Requires a driver approaching or passing a stopped waste service vehicle to make a lane change into an available lane adjacent to the waste service vehicle and pass at a safe distance, with due regard for safety and traffic conditions, except as specified.

-So now that you have the information on the new California traffic laws for 2020 go out there and be a safe driver!
+So now that you have the information on California traffic laws 2020 go out there and be a safe driver!